3.2: Protein Purification

 The radical initiates polymerization of the acrylamide, as shown below.
 The TEMED, through its ability to exist as a free radical, acts as an additional catalyst for polymerization.
 A rigid gel is only formed, however, when N,N'-methylene-bis(acrylamide) is added to the mixture during the polymerization, which cross-links adjacent acrylamide polymers as shown in Figure \(\PageIndex{17}\).

-The amount of bisacrylamide added during polymerization controls the degree of cross-linking, and hence the pore size of the polymerized gel.
+The amount of bisacrylamide added during polymerization controls the degree of cross-linking and, hence, the pore size of the polymerized gel.
 The effect of pore size is OPPOSITE to that in gel chromatography.
 In both cases, large proteins have a difficult time entering the pore.
 In gel chromatography, large proteins partition preferentially into the mobile liquid phase (the void volume) and are eluted most QUICKLY from the column.
-In electrophoresis, large proteins, which can not readily enter the pores in the gel, are not as easily transported by the electric field through the gel, and elute most SLOWLY.
+In electrophoresis, large proteins, which can not readily enter the pores in the gel, are not as easily transported by the electric field through the gel and elute most SLOWLY.
 Pore size can not be controlled as accurately as in the manufacture of gel chromatography resins.

-Whether the gel has a continuous gradient or is discontinuous, the top part of the gel is a low concentration acrylamide (2-4%), often in a Tris HCl buffer solution (pH 6.5) usually 2 pH units below that used in the running gel.
-The lower part of the gel 8-15% acrylamide, depending on the choice of gel, which is selected based on the molecular weight of the proteins to be separated.
+Whether the gel has a continuous gradient or is discontinuous, the top part of the gel is a low concentration acrylamide (2-4%), often in a Tris HCl buffer solution (pH 6.5), usually 2 pH units below that used in the running gel.
+The lower part of the gel is 8-15% acrylamide, depending on the choice of gel, which is selected based on the molecular weight of the proteins to be separated.
 The upper buffer reservoir contains Tris-buffered with a weak acid such as glycine (pKa2 = 9.6) to the same pH as the running gel.

 Detection of proteins in the gel: